How To Build a Tube Amplifier

-Once you are sure your board is right insert the wires that run from the board to the tube sockets and pots with a couple of extra inches of length and solder everything together.
+Once you are sure your board is right insert the wire leads that run from the board to the tube sockets and pots with a couple of extra inches of length and solder everything together.
 When you're finished take a very close look at every solder joint--it's common for people to miss a joint or two and leave them unsoldered.
 If you have some dull or nasty looking joints use a solder sucker or solder wick to remove the solder.
 Put some flux on the joint and leads and re-solder the joint.
 Remove flux using 90% isopropyl alcohol.